 Popular Baklas in the Philippines

 Please know that this section will not only feature famous Filipino ladyboys.
-It will also include other types of baklas.
+It will also include other types.
 After all, it’s an umbrella term and it would be unfair not to show the other types of baklas.

 Vice Ganda is inarguably the most famous bakla in the Philippines.
 He’s a crossdressing gay man who plays a lot of comical characters in movies.
 He rose to fame by being one of the judges in the popular Philippine noontime variety show called “It’s Showtime”.
 Because of the fans’ demands to see more of him, he was included in the roster of the show’s hosts.